Frequently Asked Questions

 A: A Fellow is a board-certified member of the Academy.

 - Q: I need a printout of my CMEs.
 How do I retrieve this?

-A: After logging onto the Academy's Web site at www.aao.org, click on the ONE Network tab and then CME.
-Click on the "Review or Claim CME Online" button.
+A: After logging onto the Academy's Web site at www.aao.org, click on the ONE Network tab and then CME to report or view your CME transcript.